Save up to $1,322 on our trips! Limited spots. Book Now.

 Toronto Islands and Centreville

-Not all of Toronto’s big-ticket items lie on terra firma, as you’ll find out on this one-hour cruise of the harbor.
-For 26.55 Canadian dollars ($20.61) and departing from Queen’s Quay Terminal – south of the city center – this tour takes in the lagoons of the Toronto Islands, the nude beach at Hanlan’s Point, the glamorous Island Yacht Club and the serene wildlife sanctuary, not to mention the panoramic vista across the water back towards The Six’s soaring skyline.
+Not all of Toronto’s big-ticket items lie on terra firma, as you’ll find out on the one-hour cruise of the harbor.
+Departing from Queen’s Quay Terminal – south of the city center – the tour takes in the lagoons of the Toronto Islands, the nude beach at Hanlan’s Point, the glamorous Island Yacht Club and the serene wildlife sanctuary, not to mention the panoramic vista across the water back towards The Six’s soaring skyline.
 The Centreville Amusement Park on Centre Island is a great stop for the kids, too.

 St Lawrence Market

 An icon of the Old Town district since the early 1800s, St Lawrence Market earned the title of the world’s top food market from National Geographic in 2012.
 And to taste the best of the 120 merchants that converge on this grand old marketplace, you need a little expert advice.
-For 89 Canadian dollars ($69.38), join your guide on a stroll through a smorgasbord of St Lawrence’s most mouthwatering delicacies, sinking your teeth into everything from Indian candy and Ukrainian pierogi to Toronto’s legendary peameal bacon.
+Join your guide on a stroll through a smorgasbord of St Lawrence’s most mouthwatering delicacies, sinking your teeth into everything from Indian candy and Ukrainian pierogi to Toronto’s legendary peameal bacon.
 Mmmmm, bacon.

 Kensington Market